-The answer and back-story begin in a time of national crisis.
-Like most communities and individuals across the country, Columbians shared the grief of the tragedy at Sandy Hook Elementary School in Newtown, Connecticut in December, 2012.
-A small group of Columbians responded to a charge by Anne Deaton to turn grief into action.
-Anne brought their message to the attention of Mayor Bob McDavid, Christine Corcoran, President of Putting Kids First, Tara Collier, Coordinator of Columbia Public Schools’ home-school coordinators, and Suzanne McDavid.
-All quickly supported the idea.
-Anne and Suzanne McDavid co-chaired a planning committee whose members included Julie Middleton, Sharon Thomas-Parks, Georgalu Swoboda, and Tara Collier.
-Their first initiative was to explore the creation of a grove of trees that would symbolize a commitment by the entire community’s strong stand to promote children’s mental, emotional and physical health, and happiness and safety.
+The answer and back-story begin in a time of crisis.
+Like most communities and individuals across the country, Columbians shared the grief of the tragedy at Sandy Hook Elementary School in Newtown, Conn.
+A small group of Columbians became determined to turn grief into action.
+Their quest received immediate backing from Mayor McDavid, Christine Corcoran, president of Putting Kids First, and Tara Collier, coordinator of Columbia Public Schools’ home-school coordinators.
+The group of concerned citizens, co-chaired by Anne Deaton and Suzanne McDavid, envisioned a grove of trees that would symbolize a commitment by the entire community to promote children’s mental, emotional and physical health, happiness and safety.
 The grove would be a place of beauty and peacefulness, a place for joyful activity and commemoration, and a place to celebrate the love of family and friends — and always acts of kindness.

 From there, the passion for promoting acts of kindness took flight and, like a butterfly, moved quickly in different directions.